AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 ### Mapping of JCR Content, OSGi Services and Configurations {#mapping-of-jcr-content-osgi-services-and-configurations}

-The document below provides a comprehensive mapping of OSGi services, confgurations and repository content between the old and the new implementation.
+The document below provides a comprehensive mapping of OSGi services, configurations and repository content between the old and the new implementation.

 CUG Mapping since AEM 6.3